google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 {% animation videos/async-call-stack-demo.mp4 %}

-#### Tip: name functions to improve call stack readability
+### Tip: name functions to improve call stack readability

 Anonymous functions make the call stack difficult to read.
 Name your functions to improve readability.

 The code in the two screenshots below are functionally equivalent.
 Compare the call stacks.
-In the first screenshot, the top two functions are just titled `(anonymous function)`.
+In the first screenshot, the top two functions are both just titled `(anonymous function)`.
 In the second screenshot, the top two functions are named, which makes it easier to understand the program flow at a glance.